SIGNEXT/wasmico-ng/README.md

 This module is made to be easily incorporated into your code and allows you to easily send commands to ESP32 devices.

-Please read the available [Core README](./core/README.md) for further information.
+All the available commands and how to use them can be found in the [Core README](./core/README.md).

 ### Wasmico cli

 The `wasmico-cli` is an executable that allows you to execute commands on the ESP32 via the command line.

-All the available commands and how to use them can be found in the [CLI README](./cli/README.md)
+Please read the [CLI README](./cli/README.md) for further information.

 ### Wasmico tui

 The `wasmico-tui` is also an executable that gives you the option to keep track of the available ESP32 devices while sending commands.

-This tool is described in the [TUI README](./tui/README.md)
+This tool is described in the [TUI README](./tui/README.md).